jimberlage/user-api/README.md

 ## Quick start (server):

-TODO: Write this.
+To build, run `lein bin`.
+This will create a file, `user-api`, in `bin/`.
+Then try something like:

+`./bin/user-api -s comma -f test/records-comma.csv api`

+This will start a webserver, initialized with the set of records in `test/records-comma.csv`.

 ## Tests

 Run `lein test`.

-## Running

-To start a web server for the application, run:

-    lein ring server

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Jim Berlage